 This is a difficult question to answer.
-I want to say, “you’ll just know,” but I understand it is not always this simple.
+We want to say, “you’ll just know,” but we understand it is not always this simple.
 If you are wondering if a counselor is a good match for you and your growth needs, ask yourself the following questions:

 - Although some of the things we discuss may be uncomfortable, does this counselor help me feel safe and heard while sharing?

 - Does this counselor help me believe in myself?